Bangalore hi-tech and beans

 Ritz-Carlton Club Deluxe/ photo: hotel

-A fresh crop of hotels aimed at well-heeled business travellers as well as indigent hipsters have arrived.
-By early 2014, the roster included the downtown JW Marriott Hotel Bengaluru; the lively and buzzing Aloft Bengaluru Whitefield (with extra large windows, outdoor pool, bright colours and high ceilings for the hip and happy, around 20km from Cubbon Park); a Sheraton, and The Ritz-Carlton, Bangalore.
-Also on the horizon is a slow-moving project for a 250-room Conrad in the IT suburbs of Indiranagar.
+A fresh crop of hotels aimed at well-heeled business travellers as well as indigent hipsters have arrived or are in the works - the lively and buzzing Aloft Bengaluru Whitefield (with extra large windows, outdoor pool, bright colours and high ceilings for the hip and happy, around 20km from Cubbon Park); a Sheraton; and, on the horizon, a project for a 250-room Conrad in the IT suburbs of Indiranagar due late 2017.

 The contemporary 172-room Doubletree Suites by Hilton Bangalore (at Sarjapur near the Iblur Gate on the Outer Ring Road) arrived late January 2014 with bright pastel interiors lit up by vibrant cushions and a thoughtful array of space for living, dining and work in one to three-bedroom Suites as well as the Studios.